isomerpages/ura-lkywcp/index.md

         alt: World map
     - infobar:
         title:
-        subtitle: Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations.
+        subtitle: <i>"</i>Through the collective efforts of all cities around the world, we can aspire to learn from one another and truly make an impact in creating a better place for ourselves, and our future generations.<i>"</i>
         description: – Dr Cheong Koon Hean<br>Chair, Nominating Committee
         button:
         url: